cpea2506/sudoku/README.md

 If you choose `custom mode`, remember to input your string follows this pattern:

 ```
-It must be string with 81 length long.
+It must be a string 81 length long.
 Using dot (for empty value) and number.
 Count from the top-left of the board to the right and keep going on.
 ```